elobytesoftware/email-service/README.md

-  subject: string; // Email subject text?: string; // Plain text content html?: string; // HTML content
+  subject: string; // Email subject text?: string; // Plain text content html?: string; // HTML content attachments?: Attachment[]; // Attachments for the email }
-}
 ```

 ### Notes:

-Eather text or HTML content can be provided.
+- Either text or HTML content can be provided.
+- Attachments can be added in various formats (files, URLs, inline images).

 Example: